10 Critical KPIs for Carrier Scorecards: Improving Carrier Performance Rating

 Receiving a shipment on time is a staple of a good carrier.
-On-time delivery is, unsurprisingly, an important factor to evaluate in a carrier scorecard.
-Although some companies don’t have time-specific carrier needs—in which case this KPI is unnecessary—most companies are bound to delivery times.
-Many carriers charge for faster delivery, and thus monitoring and evaluating a carrier’s timeliness is integral to your company’s brand.
+On-time delivery is, unsurprisingly, an important factor to note on a scorecard.
+Although some companies don’t have time-specific needs—in which case this KPI is unnecessary—most companies are bound to delivery times.
+Many carriers charge for faster delivery, and thus monitoring and evaluating a carrier’s timeliness is integral to your brand.

-Late deliveries can result in refunds, alienated clients, lost sales, or a bad reputation in the marketplace.
+Repeated delivery delay can result in refunds, alienated clients, lost sales, or a bad reputation in the industry.
 Relying on a carrier based on blind faith is risky—it can put your ROI and brand reputation on the line.

-An on-time delivery performance KPI can help give you a track record and detailed analysis of your carriers’ timeliness and accuracy.
-For example, your primary carrier, Company ABC, has low fees but a high rate of late deliveries, which are costing your business in customer reviews, reputation, sales, and the resources involved with resolving customer complaints.
+An on-time delivery performance KPI can help give you a track detailed analysis of your carriers’ timeliness and accuracy.
+For example, your primary carrier, Company ABC, has low fees but a high rate of late deliveries, which are costing your business in customer reviews, reputation, sales, and the equipment involved with resolving customer complaints.
 You’ve discussed the late deliveries issue with your carrier, but the problem persists.
-Your secondary carrier Company XYZ doesn’t have as large of a contract because of its higher fees, but it has better on-time delivery performance.
-It may be worth taking a closer look at your carrier scorecards to see if you’re better off switching your primary carrier.
+Your secondary carrier, Company XYZ, doesn’t have as large of a contract because of its higher fees, but it has better on-time delivery performance.
+It may be worth taking a closer look at your scorecards to see if you’re better off switching your primary carrier.

 4. Adequate Capacity

-Hence, setting KPIs to evaluate carrier capacities can help you identify which carrier is suitable for any given shipment.
-Diversifying your carrier options for different types of shipments while also considering carrier performance and competence in transmodal shipments is critical to ensure the best possible results.
+Hence, setting KPIs to evaluate carrier capacities can help you determine which is suitable for any given shipment.
+Diversifying your options for different types of shipments while also considering carrier performance and competence in transmodal shipments is paramount to ensure the best possible results.

 5. High Data Quality and Accuracy

 The significance of high-quality data cannot be overstated.
-Data informs your business decisions.
-Unreliable data creates poor historical data tracking and leads to misinformed—and potentially bad—decisions, which exponentially broadens risk and hurts your bottom line.
+Data informs business decisions your industry competitors rely on.
+Unreliable data creates poor historical tracking and leads to misinformed—and potentially bad—company decisions, which exponentially broadens risk and hurts your bottom line.

-Receiving timely data is important, as well.
-Data that is two or more months old isn’t useful, especially when other events have occurred since, such as a pandemic or the holiday season.
+Receiving timely data is important.
+Data that is two or more months old isn’t useful.
 Trax helps ensure that you have quality, timely data at your fingertips.

 6. Responsiveness to Resolution

-Any supply chain is vulnerable to the odd mishap, and any shipper-carrier relationship is inevitably subject to strain at some point.
+Any supply chain is vulnerable to mishaps, and any shipper-carrier relationship is inevitably subject to strain at some point.
 A carrier’s responsiveness and willingness to help you remedy the issue is important.

-We at Trax understand the importance of communication with our clients, especially with critical issues that need quick resolution.
-Hence, we always advise clients to consider the strength and responsiveness of their shipper-carrier relationship.
+At Trax, we understand the importance of communication with our clients, especially with issues that need quick resolution.
+Hence, we always advise clients to consider the power and responsiveness of their shipper-carrier relationship.

 7. Number of Damages